 Euromonitor International’s Voice of the Industry: Retailing survey includes opinions from more than 440 professionals working at retailers and consumer brands on performance, trends, innovation and strategic priorities relating to the retailing industry.

-More than 60% of global retail professionals expect e-commerce penetration to be at least 20% of total retail sales.
-This share will continue to grow in the retail space and one can expect this percentage to exponentially increase in the years to come.
+More than 75% of global retail professionals estimate e-commerce penetration to be below 20% of their company’s total retail sales.
+This share will, however, continue to grow rapidly in the years to come.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extraction Free!